 Bony growths commonly develop in the joints closest to the fingertips (called Heberden nodes) or middle of the fingers (called Bouchard nodes).

-In some joints (such as the knee), the ligaments, which surround and support the joint, stretch so that the joint becomes unstable.
+In some joints (such as the knee), the ligaments, which surround and support the joint, stretch so that the joint becomes unstable and the muscles moving that joint may weaken.
 Alternatively, the hip or knee may become stiff, losing its range of motion.
-Touching or moving the joint (particularly when standing, climbing stairs, or walking) can be very painful.
+Moving the joint (particularly when standing, climbing stairs, or walking) can be very painful.

 Osteoarthritis may be stable for many years or may progress very rapidly, but most often it progresses slowly after symptoms develop.
 Many people develop some degree of disability.

-People who have episodes of red, hot, and swollen joints should be evaluated by a doctor because these episodes may not be caused by osteoarthritis and could result from an infection or gout.
+People who develop a red, hot, and swollen joint should be evaluated by a doctor because these episodes are not usually caused by osteoarthritis and could result from an infection or gout.